 Canine Epilepsy Resource Centre

-Canine Epilepsy Guardian Angels If your dog should have a seizure, please make sure your veterinarian draws blood for a "thyroid test"
+Canine Epilepsy Guardian Angels If your dog should have a seizure, please make sure your veterinarian draws blood for a "thyroid test" - Excellent resource

-IDIOPATHIC VESTIBULAR DISEASE not specific to Belgians, but listed here because first signs can be confused with a seizure or particularly can be confused with a stroke in old dogs.
+IDIOPATHIC VESTIBULAR DISEASE not specific to Belgians, but listed here because the first signs can be confused with a seizure or a stroke in old dogs - 13th Sept 2020

 Behavioral changes associated with thyroid dysfunction in dogs